kairosity/mp2-tunnel-focus/testing.md

 ## Productivity Chart Functions

-The chart functions are separate to the OOP approach, but they draw from and integrate into many of the object methods.
+The chart functions are separate to the OOP approach in order to integrate correctly with D3.js.
+However they do draw from and integrate into many of the object methods.

 - timeOnTaskExists()
 - clearChartArea()